How To Remove Old Oil Stains From Clothes (DIY)

 Apply a generous amount to the entire stain of your shirt and wait for 10 minutes.
 Use an old toothbrush or any kind of gentle scrub brush to remove the stain.
 Rinse using cold water.
 Repeat if necessary.

 The next step is to wash your clothes, as usual, using laundry detergent.
-Pour some vinegar at the final rinsing step if you want to prevent future oil stains on your clothes.
+Pour some vinegar at the final rinsing step to prevent future oil stains on your clothes.

 10. Hair Shampoo to Remove Coconut oil